ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

 Not a whole lot, but I do hope more mappers start breaking the mold and trying new things.
-As a nominator, it’s pretty easy to find clean maps these days.
-However, it’s still hard to find the maps that are unorthodox or push boundaries, such as low AR, small CS, hyperdashless, and other creative gimmicks.
-I’d be more than happy to nominate more of those.
+As a nominator, it's pretty easy to find clean maps these days.
+However, it's still hard to find the maps that are unorthodox or push boundaries, such as low AR, small CS, hyperdashless, and other creative gimmicks.
+I'd be more than happy to nominate more of those.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17745759" style="background-image: url('/wiki/shared/avatars/-Isla-.jpg')"></a>